-The LEAN concept has principles that yields better productivity when applied, thus, it is important for every designer to be acquainted with these principles.
+The LEAN concept has principles that yield better productivity when applied, thus, it is important for every designer to be acquainted with these principles.

-4. Apply the Pull Principle: The Pull Principle is one of the most essential principles in the LEAN Philosophy.
+The Pull Principle is one of the most essential principles in LEAN Philosophy.
 The Pull principle is founded on the idea that you should only produce what the client asks for.
 Consumer demand defines both the type and functionality of products to design, and this process is to precisely meet customer demand.

-5. Perfection: This is the most important part of the LEAN principle, while the first to fourth steps are important, this last step put every piece together, it involves doing a thorough check-up, checking the client’s specification with your design and confirming it with the consumer needs.
+This is the most important part of the LEAN principle, while the first to fourth steps are important, this last step puts every piece together, it involves doing a thorough check-up, checking the client’s specification with your design, and confirming it with the consumer needs.

-Design Tech (either UX Design or Product Design) requires skillfulness and creativity, skillfulness can be learnt and this can in turn birth a creative mindset, you can learn these skills, (UX Design, Product Design, Agile Management) at the GoCreate USA Bootcamp, sign up to join our Bootcamp waitlist.
+Design Tech (either UX Design or Product Design) requires skillfulness and creativity, skillfulness can be learned and this can in turn birth a creative mindset, you can learn these skills, (UX Design, Product Design, Agile Management) at the GoCreate USA Bootcamp, sign up to join our Fall Bootcamp waitlist.